takuya0206/ganttchart_generator/README.md

 ## FAQ

+ - The painting function does not work in my gantt chart..

+This add-on is sometimes updated without notification.
+In most of those cases, you can activate the new version by using "Change Start Date," If your gantt chart still does not work, you may have to create a new spreadsheet and use this add-on from scratch.
+Then, you transfer the date from the previous one by copy & paste.

+ - I got a system error when using sidebar...

+There is possibility that a problem related to authority has occurred.
+Please try to delete browser cache.
+If you are using Google docs with more than two IDs at the same time, please use only one ID or utilize something like a secret browser which means there is no cache.

  - How do I extend the width of my gantt chart?

-~~The width of a gantt chart can not be changed and is fixed for 168 columns, which means 24 weeks.
-If you'd like to show after the period, you can do it by using "Change Start Date" in the sidebar.~~
-Since many people requested, we have implemented a feature to change the width of your gantt chart.
-As of 26th March, you can change the width as you like.
+You can change the width on the sidebar.
 However, it is not recommended that you extend the width too much because processing speed in spread sheets gets slow as the number of columns increases.

  - How do I change the color of charts?

 The color of charts can not be changed as you like.
-In the current specification,  Show Color Indication is the function related to change of color.
+In the current specification,  Show Color Indication is the function related to change of color, which shows .

  - How does the workload column works?